WHAT IS COUNSELLING LIKE?

 DO YOU OFFER ONLINE COUNSELLING SERVICES?

-Typically, I see clients face-to-face for counselling sessions in private consulting rooms located in the Melbourne suburbs of Hawthorn, Footscray, and Balaclava.
+Typically, I see clients face-to-face for counselling sessions in private consulting rooms located in the Melbourne suburb of Balaclava.
 However, I do offer counselling sessions via video call for clients who live remotely (e.g., interstate, in rural areas, or overseas), and for clients who feel that privacy is an issue.
 For instance, some people living in rural communities prefer to access counselling services with someone who is not part of their community.
+Online counselling sessions via video call are also conducted during COVID-19 restrictions.

 WHAT ARE YOUR CREDENTIALS?

 I have a Bachelor of Arts (Psychology) (Honours) Degree, and a PhD in Psychology (Social and Mental Health) awarded in 2015 at Deakin University.
+I am currently undertaking a Master of Counselling (Couples Specialisation) at Swinburne University in conjunction with Relationships Australia.
+I have completed internationally accredited training in Emotionally Focused Couples Therapy with the Australian Centre for Emotion-Focused Therapy (ACEFT).
 I am also trained in suicide first aid.
-I am currently undertaking a Master of Counselling (Couples Specialisation) at Swinburne University in conjunction with Relationships Australia whereby upon completion, I will be eligible for associate membership with the Psychotherapy and Counselling Federation of Australia (PACFA).
-I am also undertaking PACFA accredited training in action and group work processes with Psychodrama Australia, and internationally accredited training in trauma and emotion-focused therapy for individuals and couples with the Australian Institute for Emotion-Focused Therapy (AIEFT) and the Australian Centre for Emotion-Focused Therapy (ACEFT).
+I am currently undertaking PACFA accredited training in action and group work processes with Psychodrama Australia, and internationally accredited training in trauma and emotion-focused therapy for individuals with the Australian Institute for Emotion-Focused Therapy (AIEFT).

 …“When it comes to caring for the wellbeing of my clients, the learning never stops!"